 The eye that hovers over the skull represents a higher spirit rising above the material world, an alchemical idea about changing base elements into gold.

 The phrase on the banner, Vitam Mortem, is Latin for “Life out of Death” or “Life from Death.”

 The title is a double negative.
 Death, whether literal or figurative, is an absence of being, an empty hole in the lives of everyone who experiences it.
 The disappearance of this empty space marks the arrival of something new.

-The Disappearance of Absence is 18″ x 24″ oil on cradled wood, available here.
+The Disappearance of Absence is 18″ x 24″ oil on cradled wood, available in my studio.